General training in the approaches of Dyadic Developmental Psychotherapy, Parenting and Practice

 Commissioning UK Training in DDP (Dyadic Developmental Practice)

 Commissioning in the USA, Canada, and rest of the world

 For those not in the UK we advise them to contact a DDP Trainer directly.

 Training on working with parents

-Some training events will specifically focus on the parenting approach and Parenting with PACE, also called Dyadic Developmental Parenting.
+Some training events will specifically focus on the parenting approach and Parenting with PACE, called DDP-informed Parenting or Dyadic Developmental Parenting.

 If there are no local training events, the resource below will help professionals learn about the parenting approach and offer ideas about how to run parenting groups.